Left to right: Melfina, Aisha Clan Clan, Gene Starwind, Twilight Suzuka and Jim Hawking.

-Lady Land: Mount Nyotai: from episode 23, complete with a sign that warns, "No Men Allowed!"
+Lady Land: Mount Nyotai, from the Hot Springs Planet Tenrei, complete with a sign that warns, "No Men Allowed!"
 Justified as a women-only bathing area on a hot springs planet with the added Bilingual Bonus of "nyotai" meaning "female body."

 N.G.O.
 Superpower: Pirates, particularly the Kei Pirates.
 Explained as being because the Space Force doesn't patrol out near where most of the events in the series take place, so nothing's stopping pirates and outlaws from doing whatever they want.

 Noodle Incident: How the crew came into possession of caster shells #4, #9, and #13 if the viewer doesn't see the Hot Springs Episode omitted from the Western broadcast.note The episode in question is on the DVDs, which are completely uncut.
 Which was explained as a noodle incident in the following episode.
 The episode, of course, is the kind of thing you get when someone does explain a Noodle Incident, every bit as weird as your imagination would make it out to be.